Gord Downie praised by Indigenous leaders, fans

 In December, 2016, the songwriter wept as chiefs attending a national assembly presented him with an eagle feather, wrapped him in a ceremonial star blanket, and gave him the Lakota name Wicapi Omani, which, loosely translated, means He Who Walks Among The Stars.

-"We've lost a leader, we've lost a legend, we've lots a friend and an ally, not only in Canada but throughout the world," said Perry Bellegarde, national chief of the Assembly of First Nations, who was part of that ceremony.
+"We've lost a leader, we've lost a legend, we've lost a friend and an ally, not only in Canada but throughout the world," said Perry Bellegarde, national chief of the Assembly of First Nations, who was part of that ceremony.
 "He opened people's eyes."

 Mr. Downie was a prophet, said Isadore Day, the AFN's Ontario regional chief who also attended the renaming ceremony.
 "His legacy will echo throughout the ages and will have a major impact on the Canadian consciousness around what reconciliation meant in this country."